 Review sessions are proctored.
 At the review session, students are provided with the answers they chose as well as the exam questions.
 Students are not permitted to have any writing or recording devices, paper, books, cell phones etc. during the exam review.
 All materials passed out must be returned at the end and nothing can be recorded or photocopied.
-Students attending an exam review are encouraged to complete a Test Performance Analysis Form for that exam (student must write their name and exam being reviewed on form- e.g., Medicine I Block Exam I).
-Answering the questions on the exam review form is optional, but highly recommended.
-Following the review, if a student has a question or needs clarification regarding a particular question, they have the option to either fill out a Question Challenge Form stating the concern or set up an appointment to discuss it with the course coordinator.
-The challenge form is collected at the end of the session and turned into the course coordinator for review.
+Following the review, if a student has a question or needs clarification regarding a particular question, they have the option to either fill out a Question Challenge Form stating the concern or set up an appointment to discuss it with the course director.
+The challenge form is collected by the exam proctor at the end of the review and turned into the course director.
 The student will receive an answer within 3 business days.

-The last block exam of a course must be reviewed within 24 hours of grades being posted, unless the exam has been given on a Friday, in which it may be reviewed the following Monday.
+If not immediately reviewed, the last block exam of a course must be reviewed within 24 hours of grades being posted, unless the exam has been given on a Friday, in which it may be reviewed the following Monday.
 Students will not be allowed to review any block exams again prior to cumulative and/or remediation exams.
-Cumulative exams and clinical year End of Rotation exam (EORs) may not be reviewed at any time.
-If, due to extenuating circumstances, a student is unable to make the exam review session offered, the student may contact the course coordinator directly to request review of the exam.
+Cumulative exams and clinical year End of Rotation exams (EORs) may not be reviewed at any time.
+If, due to extenuating circumstances, a student is unable to make the exam review session offered, the student may contact the course director to request review of the exam.
 This request must come within 10 days of the grades being posted (24 hours for the last block exam).